lizmarques/ml_engineer_test_project/README.md

     - **Review Agent:** Reads the draft list, checks for completeness, and refines it to the top three candidates (potencial_candidates.md).
     - **Interview Agent:** Reads the final candidate file and generates a set of customized interview questions based on the candidates' profiles and job requirements (interview_questions.doc).

+## Key Design Decisions
+- **CrewAI:** The platform uses crewAI framework to orchestrate collaboration among AI agents, leveraging its ability to automate multiagent workflows and achieve common goals efficiently.

+- **Streamlit for Front-End:** Streamlit was chosen for its ease of use and rapid development, allowing for the creation of interactive, intuitive applications with minimal code, making it ideal for the platform’s interface.

+- **GPT-4o Model:** This model was selected for the ability to generate human-like responses and decisions, essential for evaluating candidates and generating interview questions.

+- **AgentOps for Monitoring:** AgentOps enables real-time monitoring of agents, offering a dashboard to track performance, session replays, and generate custom reports.
+It provides session drilldowns to analyze Crew agent interactions, LLM calls, and tool usage, making it invaluable for debugging and understanding agent behavior.

 ## File Structure
 - agents.py: Contains the definitions of the AI agents (Recruiter Agent, Review Agent, and Interview Agent).
 - tasks.py: Contains the definitions of the tasks each agent will perform.